InsultingPros/AcediaCore/docs/API/collections.md

 This method also always removes stored value from `AssociativeArray` without deallocating it, even if it was managed, making you responsible for it.

+Another way is to completely clear your collection along with any keys inside with `Empty(true)` method.
+This method recursively clears your collection (also making `Empty()` calls on any collections stored inside yours) and passing it `true` as a parameter makes it deallocate any key objects used in these collections.

 In case of the opposite situation, where one deallocates an `AcediaObject` used as a key, `AssociativeArray` will automatically remove appropriate entry